karmaniverous/serify-deserify/README.md

 ## serifyKey

-Consider the highly unlikely event that your data contains objects with exactly this form:
+Consider the highly unlikely event that some data you retrieve from your Redux store contains objects with exactly this form that were _not_ produced by `serify`:

 ```
 {